Dog & Cat Diarrhea: When to Worry and Go to Emergency Vet

 Can I give my pet Imodium for diarrhea?

 Never give Imodium without vet approval.
 It's dangerous if diarrhea is caused by toxins or infections (traps bacteria in intestines).
-Some dog breeds (Collies, Shelties) have genetic sensitivity that makes Imodium fatal.
+Some dog breeds (Collies, Shelties) have genetic sensitivity (MDR1) that makes Imodium fatal.

 How long can I wait before taking my pet to the vet for diarrhea?